 “I was shocked because I never once considered myself old,” said Howard-Tiedemann, a 63-year-old Chicago real estate broker.
 “I’m the fastest walker on any Chicago sidewalk because I’m always late and always in a hurry.
 To me, this diagnosis was unacceptable.
 So when I heard Dr. Basti was using this laser technology for some of his cataract patients, I wanted to be the first in line.”
-A cataract is a clouding of the clear lens of the eye which happens to many people as they age.
-By age 80, more than half of all Americans either have a cataract or have had cataract surgery, according to the National Eye Institute*.

 “For people with cataracts, it’s a bit like looking through a frosty or fogged-up window,” said Basti, an attending ophthalmologist at Northwestern Memorial Hospital and associate professor of ophthalmology at Northwestern University Feinberg School of Medicine.
 “Clouded vision caused by cataracts can make it more difficult to perform everyday activities such as reading or driving a car.
 While it develops slowly, with time, cataracts will eventually seriously impede a person’s vision.”